acousticrobot/web12/README.md

 ##### Left Sidebar

-Static declaration of featured projects
+Static declaration of featured projects with links.

+Structure:

+	div.feature => bkg. image of rip
+		div.seal{type} => bkg. image of seal{type},
+			a link to page{type}
+				image of sealIcon{type} // mostly transparent overlay.

+seal image is an in-line style base on type.

 ##### Right Sidebar